MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d12umddi/ne-d3d12umddi-d3d12ddi_video_decode_parameter_type_0020.md

 ## -remarks

-The definition of each buffer type is dependent upon the decode profile and is defined in each codec specification.</p>
+The definition of each buffer type is dependent upon the decode profile and is defined in each codec specification.